2025-2026 Faculty Career Development Program*

 The awardee:

 All awardees are required to provide a detailed report on how funds were expended and how the award assisted the recipient in achieving the goals outlined in the proposal (such as obtaining grant funding, completing research, and/or publication of research).
-The report can be submitted online at Final Report.
+The report can be submitted by using the link above.

 Any equipment purchased with a Faculty Career Development Program award becomes the property of the University upon acquisition and reverts to the University upon completion of the project for which the funds were awarded.